BBArikL/BDBot/README.md

     - Do the specific date comic command.
     - Improve 'Daily' command.
     - Improve 'random' command.
+    - Go back and see the extract_id_content() method in Web_requests_manager to fix the poor implementation of the link (For Cyanide and Happines).
   - Other:
     - Optimize Web_requests_manager